 My Fault

 Years ago when I started training in martial arts, I adopted a simple philosophy about injuries.
 If during a match, either of us got hurt, it was my fault.
-In life most of us spend far to much time trying to assign blame to others when bad things happen, this is not only a waste of time and energy, it is also usually a lie.
+In life most of us spend far too much time trying to assign blame to others when bad things happen.
+This is not only a waste of time and energy, it is also usually a lie.

 If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month.